chaos-mesh/chaos-mesh/doc/network_chaos.md

 ## Network Bandwidth Action

 Network Bandwidth Action is used to limit the network bandwidth.
-To add a Network Bandwidth Action, locale and edit the corresponding template in [/examples](../examples/network-bandwidth-example.yaml).
+To add a Network Bandwidth Action, locate and edit the corresponding template in [/examples](../examples/network-bandwidth-example.yaml).

 Right now *minikube* doesn't support this feature as `CONFIG_NET_SCH_TBF` was disabled in minikube's image.
 > In this case, three action specific attributes are required - rate, buffer and limit.